Goostavv/Goostavv/README.md

 - 👋 Hi, I’m @Goostavv
-- 👀 I’m interested in TURU
+- 👀 I’m interested in Macjine Learning
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Pyhton
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Data Analyst
-- 📫 How to reach me
+- 📫 How to reach me @haidarrachman.g

 <!---
 Goostavv/Goostavv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.